 Starting this blog may have been the healthiest thing I have ever done for myself because it made me realize how many thoughts I want to share with the world.
 It's difficult to shape abstraction, but writing has slowly trained me to rein in my wild mind and transform its craziness into legible characters on a screen.

 As you explore this website, you'll realize it's actually a long journey of self-discovery.
 There's many aspects of life I'm yet to experience and legitimize in my own reality.
 I hope to bring to you my travel stories, my personal philosophies, and my artistic creations and inspirations.

-I am currently pursuing a double major at Stanford University in Theater & Performance Studies (TAPS) and Communication.
+I am currently pursuing a double major at Stanford University in Theater & Performance Studies (TAPS) and Communication with a minor in Asian American Studies.
 I believe that the merger between the two fields is essential to creating positive change in the entertainment industry.
 I aspire to harness the power of media to shape the direction of representation within theatre and film and bring awareness to the social fault lines that exist within said media.

 Thank you for visiting my online journal and for accompanying me as I solidify my personal set of values and beliefs.
 Take every space as a moment for dialogue between you and I. I encourage you to find the nuances of life within these posts in order to develop your own opinions, but I also challenge you to find the art and the fun throughout it all.